 - The employer will draw up an on-call duty schedule in consultation with the employee.
-This must meet the requirements of Annexe 3. - If the employee works on a public holiday recognised in this CA when serving on-call duty while this day falls inside their normal work week, the employee may take another day off in lieu of that holiday.
+This must meet the requirements of Annexe 3. - If the employee works on a public holiday recognised in this CA when serving on-call duty while this day falls inside their normal work week, while this day falls inside their normal work week,